 - Cancel mail and newspaper service to your home or ensure someone is collecting it.
 (House Watch service does not include mail pick up or newspaper retrieval)

 - Never indicate on 'social media' your plans for your vacation, especially dates of departure and return.
 You can always wait until you return to 'post' those wonderful vacation photos.

 If, upon returning from your trip, you spot evidence of a break-in, do not enter the house.
 Call the police at once!
 The burglar may still be inside.

 Free Home Inspections

 The Police Department's Crime Prevention Section offers a free "home inspection" which can reduce your insurance premiums in some cases.
-For more information, contact Officer Caldwell at 972-412-6242 or by email
+For more information, contact Officer Reeves at 972-412-6242 or by email